apache/incubator-taverna-language/taverna-language-commandline/README.md

 ### inspect -----------------------------------------------------------------

 Inspect the given workflow file/s and give the inspection report.
-Support workflow bundle formats: .wfbundle, .t2flow
+Supported workflow bundle formats: .wfbundle, .t2flow

 Usage:-

-	$tavlang inspect <--inspection_options> <-other-options> [arguments] <workflow bundles to be inspected>
+	$tavlang inspect (--inspection_options) <-other-options> [arguments] workflow_undles_to_be_inspected

 Inspection options:

- * --servcetypes :- List all the service-types used in the workflow
+ * --servicetypes :- List all the service-types used in the workflow
  * --processornames :- List the tree of the processor names used in the workflow

 Other Options: